-The quality of antimalarials is more compromised in the private sector than in government services, where most antimalarial medicines are supplied by reliable sources (UN agencies and bilateral).
+The quality of antimalarials is more compromised in the private sector than in government services, where most antimalarial medicines are supplied by reliable sources (UN and bilateral agencies).
 Samples of antimalarials are not regularly collected for testing due to financial and human resources (e.g. qualified pharmacists) constraints.
 The antimalarial medicine quality monitoring project (supported by JICA and WHO) started in 2004.
 Three Minilab® test kits were provided to VBDC.
-WHO provided high performance liquid chrotmatography (HPLC) to FDA.
-A group of VBDC staff were trained to perform sampling and screening tests on antimalarial medicines.
-However the actual implementation is yet to be fully realized.
+WHO provided high performance liquid chromatography (HPLC) to FDA.
+A group of VBDC staff were trained to perform sampling and screening tests on antimalarial medicines up to 2012.
+But, after the development of Department of Food and Drug Administration (separated from DOH), these tasks are carried out by the staffs of FDA Department.
+United States Pharmacopeia (USP) has started to perform quality control of medicines including antimalarials in collaboration with FDA Department since 2013.
+More Minilab® test kits were provided through the 3DF/3MDG, GFATM (RAI Project) as well as donated by several donors in 2013-2014.
+During the same period USP through financial support of USAID-PMI provided technical support on training FDA staff on various aspects.